REAL PROPERTY TAX MATTERS

 Homeowners who currently receive the Basic STAR and turn 65 years of age whose household income does not exceed $86,300 (This amount can change verify annually) will need to file forms RP-425-IVP and RP-425-E with your local assessor on or before March 1st.
 If you turn 65 years of age after the March 1st deadline you still need to file on or before March 1st.

 SENIOR CITIZEN SLIDING SCALE

-You must be over 65 years of age, and your gross income must be less than $21,200 for Geneva City School District or $19,200 for Ontario County.
+In the past, senior citizens who qualified for the senior citizens exemption were automatically granted the Enhanced STAR exemption.
+Due to changes in New York State law, beginning with applications for 2019, you must apply separately for the senior citizens exemption and the Enhanced STAR exemption.
+You must be over 65 years of age, and your gross income for the Geneva City School District and Ontario County tax must be less than $21,200.
 All income must be accounted for, including Social Security, Pensions, Dividends, Interest and other nontaxable items.
 The County offers a “Persons with Disabilities Exemption” similar to the Senior Exemption.
-You will automatically qualify for the STAR program if you qualify for the senior citizen exemption.
+You must apply with your local assessor.

 ALTERNATIVE VETERANS EXEMPTION

 This exemption is available to eligible veterans or a surviving spouse who has not remarried.
 To qualify, you must provide a copy of your DD-214 discharge papers.
 If you have a war related disability, you will need a copy of your disabled rating letter.
 A “new” 10-year cold war veteran’s exemption is also available.
 You must apply with your local assessor.

 Click here for Alternative Veterans Exemption Application (RP-458-a)

 Click here for Alternative Veterans Exemption Application Instructions (RP-458-a-I)